doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Started with machine learning today.
 Learned about supervised learning and unsupervised learning.
 Witnessed how a classification problem works by studying the famous classification problem – the Iris dataset.
 **Thoughts:** Taking baby steps towards the goal!

+# 100 Days Of Code - Log

+### Day 26: June 20, 2020

+**Today's Progress**: Learned about linear regression.
+Started with univariate linear regression.
+Read about model representation, cost function and how to use Gradient descent algorithm on the cost function.
+**Thoughts:** Taking baby steps towards the goal!